 Because there are a variety of airsoft rifles on the market, upgrading between them will be different.
 However, most have similar parts and components, which you can swap out for some of your favorite upgrades.

-For example, an AEG airsoft rifle could be upgraded with a hop-up bucking, inner barrel, spring, spring guide, cylinder head, nozzle, piston, tappet plate, selector plate, gears, bushings, and bearings.
+For example, an AEG could be upgraded with a hop-up bucking, inner barrel, spring, spring guide, cylinder head, nozzle, piston, tappet plate, selector plate, gears, bushings, and bearings.

-Upgradable parts for bolt-action airsoft rifles include inner barrels, springs and spring guides, pistons and piston heads, hop-ups, and cylinders.
-Upgrades for gas airsoft rifles include new inner barrels, nozzles, valves, fire control sets, and hop-ups.
-Since most players are pretty particular about how they set up their HPA arrangement, upgrades aren't quite as common here as on other airsoft rifles.
+Upgradable parts for bolt-action models include inner barrels, springs and spring guides, pistons and piston heads, hop-ups, and cylinders.
+Upgrades for gas-powered replicas include new inner barrels, nozzles, valves, fire control sets, and hop-ups.
+Since most players are pretty particular about how they set up their HPA arrangement, upgrades aren't quite as common here as on other rifles.

 Popular airsoft rifle models